edith-labs/edith-labs.github.io/content/blog/edith-isa-sandbox/index.md

 ![](./advanced-settings.png)

 Because ISAs can get complicated fast, we hide some toggleable parameters under "Advanced Settings".
-For now, the only advanced settings are **Estimated Interest Rate** and **Years Until Graduation**.
+These are the currently available settings:

 * **Estimated Interest Rate:** If you were to take out debt, the estimate interest rate for your loan payments.
 The interest rate for public student loans is 4.53% while the average interest rate for private student loans is 7.64%.
 For more details on student loan interest rates, check out our post [What are student loans?](/what-are-student-loans)

 * **Years Until Graduation:** Number of years until student graduates.
 For example, a senior would be 1 year from graduation and a sophomore would be 3 years from graduations.
 This determines how long it will take for the mentor to start seeing repayments on the ISA principal.

+* **Interest Payments During School:** Depending on the type of student loan, the student may owe interest payments during school.
+Toggling this setting on indicates the interest payments you would have to make during your time in school.
+Generally, the only types of loans that defer interest payments until after graduation are subsidized public loans and specific private loans where this condition is agreed upon when issuing the loan.

 We plan on expanding the flexibility of the tool by expanding the set of advanced settings over time to better model different student situations and types of ISAs.